Welcome to my website!

 Education Researcher

 I am a Ph.D. candidate in Education Policy at the University of Maryland.
-My research focuses on student absenteeism and engagement in American K-12 public schools.
-For my dissertation, I delve into the origin and practices of schools' discipline for truancy and absenteeism.
+For my Ph.D. dissertation, I examine into the origin and practices of schools' discipline for truancy and absenteeism.
 I primarily use quantitative methods, causal inference modeling, while I am expanding to historical/qualitative literature review and document analysis.

 - School discipline